Tuition Fee Payment Policies and Discounts

 Payment and pre-payment of tuition fees

 It's important that you pay your fees and any required deposits at the right time to avoid any problems with starting your studies.
-So read the following carefully and, of course, please contact us if there's anything you need to clarify (email firstname.lastname@example.org).
+So read the following carefully and, of course, please contact us on firstname.lastname@example.org if you need to clarify anything.

 Pre-Payment for your main academic course fees